 - Unplug electronics and flip off power strips to save power

-- Thermostat technology is constantly being updated.
+- Update your thermostat…thermostat technology is constantly being updated.
 Today, you can control your home temperature while your away!
 Not only does this save you energy and money but provides peace of mind.
 And remember: leaving the heat off in your home while your away could lead to pipes bursting!